The Monserrate Palace or Palácio de Monserrate (in Portugese) is a palace located on Sintra foothills.

 Sacred Art Room: The Sacred Art Room introduces you to the collection of pieces of religious art by Francis Cook.
 The room has a stained glass window that fosters a religious ambiance.

-Billiards Room: This was a room dedicated to the billiards lovers, and it now has an elegant table in imitation porphyry.
+Billiards Room: This room was dedicated to billiards lovers, and it now has an elegant table in imitation porphyry.

-Kitchen: Visit the Palace’s kitchen and see how the King’s chefs prepared hot and cold meals.
+Kitchen: Visit the Palace’s kitchen and see how the King’s chefs prepare hot and cold meals.

 Library: Check out the library that also served as a working office for Francis Cook and his descendants.